-General 3.5(1), 5.1 Effective ongoing monitoring is vital for understanding of customers' Sch.
-2 3.1 activities and an integral part of an effective AML/CFT systems.
-It helps FIs to know their customers and to detect unusual or suspicious activities.
-An FI must continuously monitor its business relationship with a customer by: (a) reviewing from time to time documents, data and information relating to the customer and obtained pursuant to sections 2 and 3 of Schedule 2 to ensure that they are up-up-to-to-date and relevant 48;; (b) monitoring the activities (including cash and non-cash transactions) of the customer to ensure that they are consistent with the nature of business, the risk profile and source of funds.
+General s.5(1), Sch.
+2 5.1 Effective ongoing monitoring is vital for understanding of customers' activities and an integral part of effective AML/CFT systems.
+It helps Fls to know their customers and to detect unusual or suspicious activities.
+An FI must continuously monitor its business relationship with a customer by: (a) reviewing from time to time documents, data and information relating to the customer and obtained pursuant to sections 2 and 3 of Schedule 2 to ensure that they are up-to-date and relevant 38 ; (b) monitoring the activities (including cash and non-cash transactions) of the customer to ensure that they are consistent with the nature of business, the risk profile and source of funds.
 An unusual transaction may be in the form of activity that is inconsistent with the expected pattern for that customer, or with the normal business activities for the type of product or service that is being delivered; and (c) identifying transactions that are complex, large or unusual or patterns of transactions that have no apparent economic or lawful purpose and which may indicate ML/TF.
-1 5.2 Failure to conduct anguing monitoring could expect on FI to not entirely 5.2 Failure to conduct ongoing monitoring could expose an FI to potential abuse by criminals, and may call into question the adequacy of systems and controls, or the prudence and integrity or fitness and properness of the FI's management.
-5.3 Possible characteristics FIs should consider monitoring include: (a) the nature and type of transactions (e.g. abnormal size or frequency); (b) the nature of a series of transactions (e.g. a number of cash deposits); (c) the amount of any transactions, paying particular attention to particularly substantial transactions; (d) the geographical origin/destination of a payment or receipt; and(e) the customer's normal activity or turnover.
+5.2 Failure to conduct ongoing monitoring could expose an FI to potential abuse by criminals, and may call into question the adequacy of systems and controls, or the prudence and integrity or fitness and properness of the FI's management.
+5.3 Possible characteristics FIs should consider monitoring include: (a) the nature and type of transactions (e.g. abnormal size or frequency);(b) the nature of a series of transactions (e.g. a number of cash deposits); (c) the amount of any transactions, paying particular attention to particularly substantial transactions; (d) the geographical origin/destination of a payment or receipt; and (e) the customer's normal activity or turnover.
 5.4 Fls should be vigilant for changes on the basis of the business relationship with the customer over time.
-These may include where: (a) new products or services that pose higher risk are entered into; (b) new corporate or trust structures are created; (c) a change in a customer's employment or other circumstances takes place; (d)(c) the stated activity or turnover of a customer changes or
+These may include where: (a) new products or services that pose higher risk are entered into;(b) new corporate or trust structures are created;(c) the stated activity or turnover of a customer changes or increases; or

-48 See paragraphs 4.7.12 and 4.7.13.
+38 See paragraphs 4.7.12 and 4.7.13.